We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Single vs. Twin Engines

-As you shop for a riding lawn mower, notice that some models offer twin engines while others use single engines.
+As you shop for a riding lawn mower, you may notice that some models offer twin engines while others use single engines.
 A single-engine mower uses a single cylinder, while a twin-engine uses two cylinders.
 A twin-engine mower provides more power, allowing it to tackle more extensive lawns and yards with slopes.
-Twin-engine tractors can also handle other duties such as plowing snow and hauling carts.
+Twin-engine tractors can also handle other duties, such as plowing snow and hauling carts.
 A single-engine mower is less powerful but also consumes less fuel.

 Brushed vs. Brushless Motor